zepedroc/Python_Virtual_Assistant/ReadMe.md

 # Features

 - Speech Recognition in pt-PT
-- Talk back to You
+- Talk back to You in pt-PT
 - Open Youtube and start playing a requested song
 - Move to the next Youtube video
 - Tell the current time